nbahador/GitHubActions_WeatherTracker/README.md

 │
 ├── .github/
 │   └── workflows/
-│       └── fetch-weather.yml       # Automates the weather data update every 5 minutes
+│       └── deploy.yml              # Automates the deployment to GitHub Pages
 │
-├── index.html                      # Displays the weather data
+├── index.html                      # Displays the weather data on the web page ├── package.json                    # Project dependencies and configurations
+├── README.md                       # Project documentation
-├── script.js                       # Fetches weather data from MetaWeather and updates the webpage ├── README.md                       # Project documentation
+└── weather.js                       # Fetches weather data from Open-Meteo API and updates the webpage
-└── package.json                    # Project dependencies and configurations

-## How It Works
-1. **Data Fetching**: The app retrieves real-time weather data from the **MetaWeather API**.
-2. **Temperature Display**: It then displays the current temperature in **Celsius** on the webpage.
-3. **Automatic Updates**: Every **5 minutes**, the temperature data is automatically refreshed to ensure the displayed information is up-to-date.